Organotin Compounds

 UKWIR Chemical Investigations Programme Reports Declining PFAS And Other Hazardous Substances In England And Wales Wastewater

-UK water monitoring data (2020-2025) confirms a significant decline in high-priority pollutants, including PFOS and TBT, in wastewater effluent across England and Wales.
-These findings validate the effectiveness of existing chemical bans while signaling potential for targeted enforcement or new controls on rising contaminants like dissolved mercury.
+Recent UK water monitoring data confirms a significant decline in high-priority pollutants like PFOS and TBT in wastewater effluent across England and Wales.
+This evidence validates the success of existing chemical bans and will likely drive targeted enforcement and future source-control measures for rising contaminants like mercury.

 innovationnewsnetwork.comUnited KingdomUnited Kingdom